equinor/ert/docs/reference/configuration/keywords.rst

 .. _torque_nodes_cpus:
 .. topic:: NUM_NODES, NUM_CPUS_PER_NODE

-        When using TORQUE, you must specify how many nodes a single job should use, and how many CPUs per node.
+        When using TORQUE, you can specify how many nodes a single job should use, and how many CPUs per node.
 The default setup in ERT will use one node and one CPU.
 These options are called NUM_NODES and NUM_CPUS_PER_NODE.